Lagrangian Perturbation Theory for Biased Tracers: Significance of the Number Conservation: Introduction

-These are comoving coordinates ({\it not} physical coordinates).
-The expression for the nonlinear matter power spectrum in Equation~(\ref{eqn:LPT_theoryPower}) is fully exact, until the one-to-one mapping in Equation~(\ref{eqn:displacement}) between~$\bm q$ and~$\bm x$ breaks down when shell crossing of particles takes place at late time on nonlinear scales (see, however, \citealt{MCVL18}).
+These are comoving coordinates (not physical coordinates).
+The expression for the nonlinear matter power spectrum in Equation~(\ref{eqn:LPT_theoryPower}) is fully exact (see, e.g., \citealt{TACO17,PIETR18,MCVL18,RAFRHA21}).
 Hence the task of computing the nonlinear matter power spectrum in practice boils down to computing the multi-point correlation functions for the displacement field in Fourier space up to a desired order in perturbations \citep{Taylor_1996, Matsubara_2008_v77, Matsubara_2008_v78, Carlson2013,VLSEBA15}.

 The critical element in the derivation is the conservation of matter particles